Wuyxin/Wuyxin/README.md

 ### Hi there 👋

 🌱 I’m a senior undergraduate @ USTC.
-I will join Stanford CS as an PhD candidate.
+I will join Stanford CS as a PhD candidate.

 🔭 I’m currently working on reliable ML models (especially for Graph Neural Networks) with a focus on their explainability, robustness, and generalizability.